polycrypt/polycrypt/src/README.md

 As noted above, DelegatedEventTargets implement methods by passing messages to WorkerDelegates, which then get passed on to Workers for the real work.
 So the method invocation process is basically just this sequence of messages.
 The message contains a `method` field that specifies the method to be invoked and an `args` field with a dictionary of arguments to the method.

-The one nuance is that a WorkerDelegate can add "private fields" to a message, which will only be visibile to it and the worker -- not to the front end.
+The one nuance is that a WorkerDelegate can add "private fields" to a message, which will only be visible to it and the worker -- not to the front end.
 These fields are added to the message as it is passed to the worker, and stripped from any messages the worker sends back.
 The primary example of this is the "API key" used by the back end for key wrapping.
 (The WorkerDelegate itself doesn't do any key wrapping or unwrapping, but it passes the key for key wrapping back to Workers.)

 Summary of control flow: